RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 Arrays
 ------

-As I said at the outset of this Section we are going to use Java ``ArrayLists`` because they are easier to use and more closely match the way that Python lists behave.
+As I said at the outset of this section, we are going to use Java ``ArrayLists`` because they are easier to use and more closely match the way that Python lists behave.
 However, if you look at Java code on the internet or even in your Core Java books you are going to see examples